ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 Published March 16, 20269 min read

-At 2:14 AM on a Saturday, PagerDuty woke me up.
-Our API error rate had gone from 0% to 78% in under four minutes.
+2:14 AM, Saturday.
+PagerDuty woke me up.
+API error rate had gone from 0% to 78% in under four minutes.
 Eleven thousand users were mid-checkout during a flash sale we'd announced via email six hours earlier.
-The error was one I'd never seen in production before: remaining connection slots are reserved for non-replication superuser connections.
-It took us 2.5 hours to fully understand what happened, and the root cause was embarrassingly simple math we'd never done.
+The error was one I'd never seen in production: remaining connection slots are reserved for non-replication superuser connections.
+It took us 2.5 hours to fully understand what happened.
+The root cause was embarrassingly simple math we'd never done.

 The timeline was brutal in its speed.
-At 2:10 AM, the flash sale promo email hit 80,000 inboxes.
-By 2:12 AM, traffic had tripled.
-ECS autoscaling kicked in — exactly as designed.
-By 2:14 AM, the first health checks started failing.
-By 2:18 AM, 78% of API requests were returning 500s.
+2:10 AM, the flash sale promo email hit 80,000 inboxes.
+2:12 AM, traffic had tripled.
+ECS autoscaling kicked in exactly as designed.
+2:14 AM, health checks started failing.
+2:18 AM, 78% of API requests were returning 500s.

 CloudWatch showed ECS scaling from 5 tasks to 38 tasks in roughly 12 minutes.
-The p99 latency went from 180ms to 30 seconds (our timeout limit) and then to complete connection refusals.
-Approximately 14,200 USD in transactions failed or were abandoned.
-We rolled back to 5 tasks manually and restored service at 4:42 AM — 2 hours and 28 minutes after the first alert.
+P99 latency went from 180ms to 30 seconds (our timeout limit) and then to complete connection refusals.
+Roughly $14,200 in transactions failed or were abandoned.
+We manually rolled back to 5 tasks and restored service at 4:42 AM.
+2 hours and 28 minutes after the first alert.

 TIMELINE OF COLLAPSE